This is the latest information as at June 2025.

 If you’re considering a career in the fast-food industry or are curious about the earning potential of McDonald’s managers, there’s a lot of information to digest.

-Based on the figures from 2023, a McDonald’s manager can expect to earn between $48,000 and $72,000 per year depending on one’s experience and the store location.
+Based on the figures from 2024 on how much do McDonald’s manager make, they can expect to earn between $48,000 and $72,000 per year depending on experience and store location.
 A manager’s salary can vary based on things like bonuses, profit shares, or stock options.

-Store Managers play a crucial role in ensuring the smooth operation of McDonald’s restaurants, so they need to know everything about how a branch operates and what to do on a day-to-day basis.
+Store Managers are key to running a McDonald’s restaurant so they need to know everything about how the branch works and what to do on a daily basis.

-Let’s have a look at the numbers to gain a better understanding of how much McDonald’s managers make.
+Let’s have a look at the numbers to see how much McDonald’s managers get paid.

-The annual salaries of McDonald’s Store Managers can vary significantly based on factors such as location, experience, and performance.
+McDonald’s Store Managers salary can vary greatly depending on location, experience and performance.

-According to data on recruiting websites like ZipRecruiter and GlassDoor, updated in September 2023, the total pay estimate for a Store Manager at McDonald’s falls within the range of $48,000 to $72,000 per year.
+According to data on recruiting websites like ZipRecruiter and GlassDoor updated in September 2023, the total pay for a Store Manager at McDonald’s is between $48,000 to $72,000 per year.

-- Base Pay: The estimated base pay for a McDonald’s Store Manager is approximately $47,677 per year.
+- Base Pay: The base pay for a McDonald’s Store Manager is around $47,677 per year.

-- Additional Pay: McDonald’s managers can earn additional pay, which may include bonuses, stock options, commissions, profit sharing, or tips.
-The estimated additional pay is around $10,834 per year.
+- Additional Pay: McDonald’s managers can get additional pay which may include bonuses, stock options, commissions, profit sharing or tips.
+The additional pay is around $10,834 per year.

-These figures are based on data collected from various sources and represent the median values within the 25th and 75th percentile of all pay data available for this role.
+These figures are based on data collected from various sources and are the median values within the 25th and 75th percentile of all pay data for this role.

-While annual salaries provide a comprehensive view, it’s also essential to consider hourly rates for managers, especially for those who want to know how much McDonald’s managers make per hour.
+While annual salary gives a overall view, it’s also good to know the hourly rate for managers especially if you want to know how much McDonald’s managers get per hour.

 To provide you with a more detailed understanding of how much McDonald’s managers earn across different U.S. states, let’s take a closer look at the salary data: